Faculty Member to Study Social Networking

 Education Faculty Assisting with NIH Grant

-Education faculty members Marcia Gentry, Becky Mann, and John Staver are members of the leadership team of a new NIH-funded project directed by Timothy Ratliff and Sandra Amass in the School of Veterinary Medicine.
+Education faculty members, including Marcia Gentry in Gifted and Talented Studies, are members of the leadership team of an NIH-funded project directed by Timothy Ratliff and Sandra Amass in the School of Veterinary Medicine.
 Entitled Fat Dogs and Coughing Horses: Animal Contributions towards a Healthier Citizenry, the project will develop, deliver, and assess hands-on, problem-based learning curricular materials for students in grades 3, 6, and 9 that focus on health issues that affect both people and animals and how animal models play an important role in biomedical research.
 The project is designed to both inform and excite schoolchildren about careers in health science research and to encourage activities for better health.
 See http://www.vet.purdue.edu/engagement/sepa/.

 Grant to Prepare Faculty to Use Technologies in Special Education